 Lurrus of the Dream Den

 A newer deck, and my only creature-based aggro deck.
 I struggled for a long time to build a mono white deck, and it was hard to find something that I found novel and interesting.
 Mono white substantially limits your design space, and despite attempting several builds, no white commander interested me.
 White lacks card draw, so mono white can just sort of run out of resources at some point.
 I found a solution outside of mono white, Lurrus, which gives me deck a resiliency and long game that mono white often lacks.
 Other than that, this deck follows the "hatebear" theme, attacking with creatures while disrupting the opponent and limiting their actions and resources.
 Using Lurrus as a commander both gives the hatebear theme a new spin, and allows me to play somewhat unconventional cards that become stronger because they recur.
 My curve also is much lower -- most of the deck has CMC 2 or less, so it can come out with a strong board position fast.
-While this is still a work in progress, I'm really enjoying playing with it, which surprises me, as I usually enjoy more combo / control oriented decks.

 Other Planeswalkers on Gemini